LearningLocker/docs/src/guides-custom-installation.md

 ### GCC and Git

-A good minimum set of requirements for Git and the GCC toolchaiin can be installed with the following commands:
+A good minimum set of requirements for Git and the GCC toolchain can be installed with the following commands:

 ### Fedora based systems
 ```